 After the conquest of Jerusalem in 1099 during the First Crusade, the organisation became a military religious order under its own papal charter, charged with the care and defence of the Holy Land.
 Following the conquest of the Holy Land by Islamic forces, the knights operated from Rhodes, over which they were sovereign, and later from Malta.

-The pack contains one figure supplied unpainted, is white metal and is not supplied with a base.
+The pack contains one figure supplied unpainted, is white metal and is supplied with a base.
 May require assembly.